MID-IST-FALL-2018/elastic-math-server/README.md

 Clients are modelled as Akka actors.
 They have a list of `ClientTask`.
 A `ClientTask` is an object that contains a `BinaryOperation` (which is an `enum` with the values `SUM`, `SUB` or `MUL` defined withing the `Task.java` class), two parameters `x` and `y`, the `result` of the binary operation, and a boolean flag `done` which indicates whether the task has been done.

 * For each request to the server, clients can send at most one task from their list of tasks.
-For instance, if the list of tasks is composed by 3 tasks, three requests must be sent to the server.
+In other words, it is not allowed to send the whole list of tasks to the server in one message.
+For instance, if the list of tasks is composed by 3 tasks, three different messages must be sent to the server.

 * There are no assumptions about the `id` of the tasks lists.
 For instance, two tasks from different clients may have the same `id`.